-The practice of meditation is growing in popularity in the West and so are the scientifically proven benefits of it.
-In a world which can sometimes seem chaotic, people are turning to meditation as an antidote to a multitasking, distracted lifestyle.
-Consequently, they are increasing their mental and physical well-being.
+As the practice of meditation continues to grow in popularity in the West, so do the scientifically-proven benefits of doing it.
+In a world which can increasingly feel chaotic, more and more of us are turning to meditation as an antidote to a multitasking, distracted lifestyle.
+As a result, many of us are increasing both our mental and physical well-being through meditating.

 Meditation has its origins in prehistory.
 In fact, the earliest written records, the Vedas of ancient India, date from 1500 BC.
-As an umbrella term that covers a number of practices, meditation takes numerous forms.
-One of them is mindfulness meditation.
-The participant focuses on the present moment and thoughts, emotions and sensations that arise.
+As an umbrella term that covers a number of practices, there are many different styles of meditation.
+One of them is mindfulness meditation, where you focuses on the present moment and thoughts, emotions and sensations that arise.

 Studies at Kyoto University discovered that the precuneus area of the brain was larger in people who rated themselves as happy and upbeat than in those with a more negative outlook on life.
 Science has shown that regular meditation can actually boost the brain’s grey matter.
 It appears that we have the ability to grow our own happiness.
 Dr Wataru Sato furthermore says that now we understand that meditation increases grey matter in the precuneus, it will be possible to design scientifically-based programmes to grow a happier brain.

 After offering a mindfulness course to 600 of their employees, Transport for London found that 80 per cent had seen an improvement in their relationships and felt more relaxed, more than half felt happier at work, and 64 per cent experienced better sleep patterns.
-Another pay-off for the employer was that absentee rates due to sickness and stress dropped by an astounding 71 per cent.
+Another pay-off for the employer was that absentee rates due to sickness and stress dropped by a huge 71 per cent.

 By encouraging us to focus on the present, meditation calms us, empowering us to lead a happier life and to cope with any difficulties life presents.
 Science shows that meditation is not only an effective therapy for many common diseases but also helps individuals improve their levels of happiness, grow compassion for others and boost their own physical and mental well-being, leading to the development of a compassionate, thriving and resilient society. ●

-Many of us are trying to find more happiness in our lives.
-Following these 11 science-backed tips from Calvin Holbrook every day could help to boost
+Most of us are trying to discover greater happiness in our lives.
+Follow these 11 science-backed tips from Calvin Holbrook every day, and you could